fc510/sctp-caps-log-classifier/README.md

 ***
 ### Data
-Raw logs are obtained from `https://log-sharing.dreamhosters.com` as a tarball.
+Raw logs are obtained from `https://log-sharing.dreamhosters.com` (Bundle 1) as a tarball.
 Within which, the linux system `messages` log and apache httpd web `access_log` logs were selected for this project as they some of the most common logs available.

 The original tarball `hnet-hon-var-log-02282006.tgz` is is over 100MB and is not provided in this repository.
 Only the selected log types are retained and packaged as-is here as `raw_logs.tgz` in their original form.